 - Chris Patton worked with me on anonymity

 for a while, but has moved off to the oasis of Florida to finish his degree with Tom Shrimpton (see below).

 was never officially my student, but it felt like he was.

-Tom is now a faculty member at Cornell Tech (he was previously at UW Madison).
+Tom is now a professor at Cornell Tech.

 - Tom Shrimpton